Versor Investments Appoints Neetu Jhamb as Co-Portfolio Manager of Merger Arbitrage Strategy

 NEW YORK, March 29, 2022 /PRNewswire/ -- Versor Investments, a quantitative investment management firm focused on alternative investment strategies, today announced that Neetu Jhamb joined the firm as Partner and Co-Portfolio Manager of the firm's event-driven strategies, including its award-winning Merger Arb Strategy1 where she joins co-portfolio managers and founders Deepak Gurnani and Ludger Hentschel.

-Ms. Jhamb has more than15 years of experience in merger arbitrage and special situations investing.
+Ms. Jhamb has more than 15 years of experience in merger arbitrage and special situations investing.
 Ms. Jhamb joins Versor from JP Morgan where she was, since 2015, the Event Driven Sector Specialist analyzing mergers, spin-offs, SPACs and other corporate reorganizations for the trading desk and advising clients.
 Prior to JP Morgan, Ms. Jhamb was an Event Driven Portfolio Manager at Severn River Capital, where she invested in risk arbitrage and other special situations.
 Prior to her role at Severn River, she was a Portfolio Manager in Proprietary Trading at JP Morgan where she invested in event-driven equity, risk arbitrage and distressed debt.
 Earlier in her career, at P. Schoenfeld Asset management, a New York City based hedge fund, she spent four years as a research analyst specializing in risk arbitrage and special situations analysis.

 Ms. Jhamb began her career in the Investment Banking Group at JP Morgan as an analyst in mergers and acquisitions.
 She graduated from Barnard College, Columbia University.